-Customer relationship management (CRM) software is a storage and management tool that you can use to store and manage your client’s data.
-It offers a wide range of management services for customer satisfaction, like contact details, customer interactions, contact management, purchase history, logged service issues, customer management, open inquires, sales opportunities, sales process, and marketing campaigns.
+Customer relationship management (CRM) software is a storage and management tool you can use to store and manage your client’s data.
+It offers a wide range of management services for customer satisfaction, like contact details, customer interactions, contact management, purchase history, logged service issues, customer management, open inquiries, sales opportunities, sales process, and marketing campaigns.

 This article covers: